How they do it: The gossip factor in right wing populist propaganda.

 Some of the most used stories in propaganda are about sexually motivated murders committed by undocumented immigrants.
 These stories ignite an emotional spark that easily overwhelm statistical facts in the political debate, like data showing that illegal immigrants in Texas are less likely to commit murder than native-born US citizens.

 Statistics do not awake as strong emotions as dramatic stories.
-Stories of peace and harmony, like the stories of all the immigrants who walk quietly to work, do not awake strong emotions.
+Stories of peace and harmony, like those of immigrants walking quietly to work, fail to stir strong emotions and fall outside the scope of storytelling.

 A good lie can travel from Baghdad to Constantinople before the truth can get its sandals on (Old Arab saying).

-The reason why disinformation is so hard to counter, is that it spreads through other channels like oral gossip and social media platforms, much faster and to a much wider audience than traditional news media journalism.
+The reason why disinformation is so hard to counter, is that it spreads through other channels than edited mass media.
+Disinformation spread by oral gossip and social media platforms, much faster and to a much wider audience than traditional news media journalism.
 It has also been a shift in the public, from getting news from edited news media to unedited social media platforms as main source.
-A correction by fact checks in news media will probably not reach much of the public as fast as the disinformation on social media platforms.
+Corrections by fact checks in news media can not keep up with the disinformation on social media platforms.

 By using these stories of violent crime on digital social media platforms, right-wing populist can outperform and bypass the influence of traditional, editorially controlled media.
 Right wing populism can thereby surpass the political mainstream, who focuses more on research, statistics and other falsifiable analysis.
 A key factor in Trump’s election win was the growing influence of online political communication over traditional news media.